 - In 2018-19, around 34 percent of First Nations youth aged 20-24 had not attained Year 12 or equivalent.*

 - Just over half of all young people in detention on an average night in June 2019 were First Nations Australians.**

 * Closing the Gap report (2020), Australian Government **Australian Institute for Health and Welfare (2019)

 What is reconciliation?

-It refers to the bringing together of Aboriginal and Torres Strait Islanders and non-Indigenous Australians and working to overcome the division, misunderstanding and inequality between them.
+It refers to the bringing together of Aboriginal and Torres Strait Islanders and non-First Nations Australians and working to overcome the division, misunderstanding and inequality between them.

 A Reconciliation Plan (RAP) is the strategy developed by a group or organisation which works to reduce the gap in inequality and discrimination affecting Aboriginal and Torres Strait Islander Australians.
 It provides the steps for non-First Nations staff

 to learn about, engage with and better understand First Nations people, cultures and histories.